 Florida's Pedestrian Danger Index was 177.0, the highest in the country.
 By comparison, the state that had the lowest Pedestrian Danger Index was the state of Vermont.
 That state's PDI was 11.4.
 Obviously, this means it is significantly more risky to be a pedestrian in Florida than to be a pedestrian in Vermont.

-Unfortunately, South Florida was found to be a particularly high-risk place within a state where danger is everywhere for pedestrian.
+Unfortunately, South Florida was found to be a particularly high-risk place within a state where danger is everywhere for pedestrians.
 South Florida ranked 11th in terms of danger to pedestrians, out of all of the metropolitan areas which were included in the research.